Categorical Cell Decomposition of Quantized Symplectic Algebraic Varieties: The Geometry of Symplectic Varieties with Elliptic -Action

 Let $\mf{l} = I / I^2$.
 The Poisson bracket on $R$ makes $\mf{l}$ into a Lie algebra which acts on $R/I$.
 Let

 denote the ``coisotropic reduction" of $R$ with respect to $I$.
 The bracket $\{ - , - \}$ descends to a bracket on $H$ and $R/I$ is a Poisson module for $H$.
-We set $S = \spec H$ and $\pi$ is the dominant map coming from the inclusion $H \hookrightarrow R/I$.
+We set $S = \spec H$ and let $\pi$ be the dominant map coming from the inclusion $H \hookrightarrow R/I$.
 This is the local version of the construction described in section \ref{sec:thmglobal}.